enblacar/SCpubr-book/docs/11-EnrichmentHeatmaps.md

 </div>

 ## Multiple grouping variables
 One can further split the output heatmap into several according to a second metadata variable.
 This is achieved by using `split.by` parameter.
-Note: the different heatmaps do not look different because of how we created the splitting variable.
-However, in a normal case scenario, they should look different.

 ```r
 sample$custom_group <- ifelse(sample$seurat_clusters %in% c("1", "3", "5", "7", "9"), "Group A", "Group B")